 It is the most suitable protocol for home automation and Internet of Things projects.
 If you want to start making your own projects using MQTT; here’s how it should be implemented in four stages:

-• Termination: When a publisher or subscriber wants to terminate an MQTT session, it sends a DISCONNECT message to the broker and then closes the connection.
-This is referred to as a graceful shutdown because it gives the client the ability to easily reconnect by providing its client identity and resuming where it left off.
+- Termination: When a publisher or subscriber wants to terminate an MQTT session, it sends a DISCONNECT message to the broker and then closes the connection.
+We refer to this as a graceful shutdown because it allows the client to reconnect easily by providing its client identity and resuming where it left off.

 Do you have home automation or other IoT project requirement?